NiranjanHulamudde/flask-app/README.md

 2.  **Run Tests:** Dynamically creates a virtual environment, installs dependencies, and runs `pytest` to stop broken code before it is packaged.
 3.  **Building the Image:** Compiles a production-ready container image tagged under the user namespace.
 4.  **Pushing to Docker Hub:** Leverages secure Jenkins credential helper structures to authenticate and push the final image (`latest`) to the remote public registry.
+5. **Provisioning the infrastructure** Access the aws and creates an EC2 instance with the security group attached to it allowing traffic to the application via port 5000 and ssh via 22.
 ---

 ## ☁️ Infrastructure Blueprint (IaC)